Fees and funding

 Which courses are eligible?

-The loan is for masters courses in all subjects beginning on or after 1st August 2016, including taught and research programmes.
-Your programme can be a full-time (1-2 years), part-time (2-4 years) or distance learning course.
-If your chosen course is only available part time, a 3 year course will be accepted.
+The loan is for master's programmes in all subjects beginning on or after 1 August 2016, including taught and research programmes.
+Your programme can be a full-time (1-2 years) or part-time (2-4 years) course.
+If your chosen course is only available part-time, a 3 year course will be accepted.
 Your course must be from a UK university.
 MA, MSc, MRes, MBA, Med or LLM courses are accepted.
-MPhil programmes lasting 2 years or less are also included, but the loan will not cover PhD's.

 How much can I borrow?

-Full time students can borrow any amount up to £10,609, which will be issued in three instalments over the academic year.
-Loans for part-time study are capped at £5,000 per year, for 2 years.
+Full time students can borrow any amount up to £11,222 if your course starts on or after 1 August 2020, which will be issued in three instalments over the academic year.

 Who can apply?